 Check your initial hypothesis and see if the results match your success rate.
 Depending on your results, you have three options:

-No success!
+- No success!
 You pivot.
 Try reframing the link or button.
-A different word/icons/picture might yield a totally different outcome.
+A different word/icon/picture might yield a totally different outcome.

-Make sure you have a significant number of users in order to judge.
+- Make sure you have a significant number of users so you can accurately judge the results.

-Local Dutch information aggregator Tippiq.nl uses fake doors extensively in their proposition development using a separate website with www.tippiqlabs.nl.
+- Local Dutch information aggregator Tippiq.nl uses fake doors extensively in their proposition development, via a separate website with www.tippiqlabs.nl.
 All new ideas are tested first using fake ads that lead to a landing page on that website.
-On the landing page the product/service is explained and the visitor is asked if he would like to use the product.
-After they have expressed their interest they get a notification that the product is still in development and they can leave their email if they want to stay up-to-date.
+On the landing page, the product/service is explained and the visitor is asked if they would like to use the product.
+After they have expressed their interest, they get a notification that the product is still in development and they can leave their email if they want to stay up-to-date.